-In most cases, if you contact the BlueCard Worldwide Service Center for assistance, hospitals will not require you to pay for covered inpatient services, except for your cost-share amounts.
-In such cases, the hospital will submit your claims to the BlueCard Worldwide Service Center to begin claims processing.
+In most cases, if you contact the service center for assistance, hospitals will not require you to pay for covered inpatient services, except for your cost-share amounts.
+In such cases, the hospital will submit your claims to the service center to begin claims processing.
 However, if you paid in full at the time of service, you must submit a claim to receive reimbursement for covered healthcare services.
 You must contact us to obtain precertification for non-emergency inpatient services.